 Any radio dish can be used as a radar telescope if it is equipped with a powerful transmitter as well as a receiver.
-The most spectacular facility in the world for radar astronomy is the 1000-foot (305-meter) telescope at Arecibo in Puerto Rico (Figure 6.22).
-The Arecibo telescope is too large to be pointed directly at different parts of the sky.
-Instead, it is constructed in a huge natural "bowl" (more than a mere dish) formed by several hills, and it is lined with reflecting metal panels.
-A limited ability to track astronomical sources is achieved by moving the receiver system, which is suspended on cables 100 meters above the surface of the bowl.
-An even larger (500-meter) radar telescope is currently under construction.
-It is the Five-hundred-meter Aperture Spherical Telescope (FAST) in China and is expected to be completed in 2016.
+For many years, the most spectacular facility in the world for radar astronomy was the 1000-foot (305-meter) telescope at Arecibo in Puerto Rico (Figure 6.22).
+The Arecibo telescope was too large to be pointed directly at different parts of the sky.
+Instead, it was constructed in a huge natural "bowl" (more than a mere dish) formed by several hills, and it was lined with reflecting metal panels.
+A limited ability to track astronomical sources was achieved by moving the receiver system, which was suspended on cables 100 meters above the surface of the bowl.
+Unfortunately, the telescope was seriously damaged in the powerful storms of 2020 and had to be decommissioned.
+An even larger (500-meter) radar telescope has recently gone into operation in China and is called the Five-hundred-meter Aperture Spherical Telescope (FAST).

 Figure 6.22 Largest Radio and Radar Dish.
-The Arecibo Observatory, with its 1000-foot radio dish-filling valley in Puerto Rico, is part of the National Astronomy and Ionosphere Center, operated by SRI International, USRA, and UMET under a cooperative agreement with the National Science Foundation. (credit: National Astronomy and Ionosphere Center, Cornell U., NSF)
+The Arecibo Observatory in Puerto Rico was the largest and most powerful astronomical radar faculty in the world and was often featured in films.
+In November 2020 it collapsed, damaging the 300-meter diameter "dish" and destroying the radar transmitter and receiver. (credit: National Astronomy and Ionosphere Center, Cornell U., NSF)